spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 # Overview

 Palette's Virtual Machine (VM) Management solution provides a single Spectro VM Dashboard pack that consolidates all the dependencies needed to run and manage virtual machines in your Kubernetes host cluster.
-Its components are:
+Its components are are described below.

+When you receive credentials and a URL from Spectro Cloud, register the Spectro VM Dashboard Pack in your Palette environment.
+Follow steps in [Configure a Custom Pack Registry](https://docs.spectrocloud.com/registries-and-packs/adding-a-custom-registry#configureacustompackregistryonthepaletteconsole) and provide the URL as the endpoint.

 <br />